 Annually, following the annual general meeting of the Company, the Board elects from its members not less than three directors to serve on the Corporate Governance & Nominating Committee.
 Each member holds office until the close of the next annual general meeting of the Company or until the member resigns or is replaced, whichever first occurs.
-The Board appoints one of the directors on the Corporate Governance & Nominating Committee as the chairperson (the "Corporate Governance & Nominating Committee One of the Corporate Governance & Nominating Committee to ensure the proper functioning of the Corporate Governance & Nominating Committee to ensure the proper discharge of its duties, to schedule meetings and to ensure timely reporting to the Board.
+The Board appoints one of the directors on the Corporate Governance & Nominating Committee as the chairperson (the "Corporate Governance & Nominating Committee Chairperson"), whose duties include overseeing the proper functioning of the Corporate Governance & Nominating Committee to ensure the proper discharge of its duties, to schedule meetings and to ensure timely reporting to the Board.